littleniche/scripts/README.md

 I upload some of my Linux automation stuff here.
 Hope it helps you.

+### For any file, if comment like "IMPORTANT REMARK" exists, please read it carefully.

 In case you find any discrepancies or updates, feel free to react out.

-### For any file, if comment like "IMPORTANT REMARK" exists, please read it carefully.
+##### If you find this repo useful, drop this repo a star 🌟😄